Project Exile: Politics

 In Congress, Project Exile had both supporters (such as Representative Bill McCollum of Florida, Sue Myrick of North Carolina, and Bob Ehrlich of Maryland) and opponents (such as Representatives Bobby Scott of Virginia and Maxine Waters of California).

 Support

-The National Rifle Association (NRA) and the Brady Campaign were both early and vocal supporters of Project Exile.
+The National Rifle Association of America (NRA) and the Brady Campaign were both early and vocal supporters of Project Exile.
 The NRA lobbied the U.S. Congress to help secure $2.3 million for emulation of Exile in Philadelphia, Pennsylvania, and Camden County, New Jersey, where similar firearms-related violence has plagued the communities.
 The NRA has remained a strong supporter of the program as its focus is on severely punishing all gun crimes especially illegal possession rather than by making gun purchases more difficult.
 NRA executive vice president Wayne LaPierre stated "By prosecuting them they prevent the drug dealer, the gang member and the felon from committing the next crime...
 Leave the good people alone and lock up the bad people and dramatically cut crime."